zackstout/beatles-songwriting/README.md

 ### More Tritone substitution - beyond the V replacement

-- 🎵 Here there and everywhere
+- 🎵 Here, there and everywhere
-- 🎵 Back in the USSR
+- 🎵 Back in the U.S.S.R.
 - 🎵 Tell me Why
 - 🎵 Hello Little Girl
 - 🎵 I remember You